cloudemprise/cfn-ovpn-cli/README.md

 The flow of a single packet can be described succinctly as follows:

 - a user-space application off-loads a packet to the operating system (OS).
-- using nornal routing rules the OS decides the packet is destined for the VPN TUNnel.
+- using normal routing rules the OS decides the packet is destined for the VPN TUNnel.
 - the packet is then forwarded to the kernel tun device.
 - the kernel tun device then forwards the packet to the user-space OpenVPN process.
 - the OpenVPN process encrypts and signs the packet, fragments it if necessary, and then hands it back to the kernel to be sent to the address of the remote VPN endpoint.
 - the kernel picks up the encrypted packet and forwards it to the remote VPN endpoint, where the same process is carried out in reverse.

-A consequence of this back-and-forth packet-scuffle is a performance bottleneck, in terms of both bandwidth and latency, making speeds above 1GB/s impractical.
+A consequence of shuffling packets back-and-forth across the user-kernel space boundary is a performance bottleneck, both in terms of bandwidth and latency, making speeds above 1GB/s impractical.

 #### Encryption

 To setup a secure connection OpenVPN uses the [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) cryptographic protocol to exchange keys and acquires its cryptographic back-end capabilities from the [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) encryption library.

 By using Hash-based Message Authentication Code (HMAC) computations OpenVPN is able to verify both the data integrity and the authentication of a message simultaneously.